osher/swagger-json-output/README.md

  - assure that the `content-type` of the response matches the content-type defined by the `produces` section of the `openapi-spec` of the processed operation.
- - ** In case of error**, AND `includeErrObject` is truthful:
+ - ** In case of error**:
-    - creates `context.output` as a serializable clone of the error, making sure the clone will include the `err.message` and `err.stack` if any, together with any enumerable property that the error is decorated with.
+    - creates `context.output` as a serializable clone of the error, making sure the clone will include the `err.message` and if  `includeErrStack` is truthful - `err.stack` as well, together with any enumerable property that the error is decorated with.
  - if `ctx._preOutput` handler is found - execute it, and pass it the context as argument.
    The handler is executed synchronously (no callback involved).
  - if the `content-type` of the response should be JSON - it formats the